-These 5 tools have made all the difference for me.
+These 5 best writing apps have made all the difference for me.
 They might just do the same for you.

 Note: I’ve omitted Google Docs and Evernote here.
 They're great tools, but everybody knows all about them.